O Savior, Precious Savior

 whom yet unseen we love,

-O name of might and favor,
+O Name of might and favor,

-all other names above;
+all other names above!

-we worship you, we bless you,
+We worship Thee, we bless Thee,

-to you alone we sing;
+to Thee, O Christ, we sing;

-we praise you, and confess you
+we praise Thee, and confess Thee,

 our holy Lord and King.